srj-surajchauhan/BinaryTree/README.md

 2. Implementation of all search functionality like inorder search, preorder search and postorder search

 3. Method to find minimum and maximum with O(log n) complexity
+4. Method to delete element from tree